dfkaye/constructor/README.md

 shows a few clever and/or misguided uses that have surprising side-effects.

-Under /extend is the inherit-statics.js tests which shows how to access a static attribute from a parent constructor, but goes into some detail about the example from which this test is derived.
+Under /extend is the inherit-statics.js tests which shows how to access a static attribute from a __super__ constructor, but goes into some detail about the example from which this test is derived.
 The example is taken from __Programming in CoffeeScript__ by Mark Bates, Addison-Wesley, pp. 147-150, where the author shows that CoffeeScript does not support static inheritance through the